 INTRODUCTION

 Diabetes mellitus is a metabolic disease characterized by elevated blood sugar levels, either due to insufficient insulin production by the body or improper response of body cells to the insulin that is produced (Banday et al., 2020).
 Diabetes mellitus is an endocrine disease that mostly results from abnormal insulin synthesis and it negatively affects the metabolism of carbohydrates, proteins, fats, electrolytes, and water (Farzaei et al., 2017).
-By 2030, there could be up to 578 million people worldwide who have diabetes mellitus.
-(Saeedi et al., 2019).
+By 2030, there could be up to 578 million people worldwide who have diabetes mellitus (Saeedi et al., 2019).
 Diabetes is associated with long-term complications such as heart disease, stroke, kidney failure, blindness, nerve damage and neuropathy, atherosclerosis, chronic infections, immune deficiency and peripheral vascular disease that may lead to ulcers, gangrene and amputation (Beulens et al., 2019).
 Common symptoms of diabetes include weight loss, polyurea, polydipsia, polyphagia, constipation fatigue, cramps, blurred vision and slow healing of wound or sores (Baynest, 2015).
 According to Xu et al., 2018, the long-term consequences of diabetes mellitus include major risk factors such as microvascular and macrovascular complications (neuropathy, nephropathy, retinopathy and vascular diseases).

 Current treatments for diabetes include insulin therapy (for type 1 and some type 2 diabetes patients) and administration of oral hypoglycemic agents (i.e., insulin secretagogues, biguanides, α-glucosidase inhibitors, and insulin sensitizers), which nevertheless have been demonstrated to show deteriorations in hyperglycemic control and increased risks of contracting diabetic complications during long-term usage.
 To further complicate the situation, the hefty expense of purchasing these drugs is a significant economic burden borne by the diabetic patients, especially given the increased prevalence of the disease in developing countries.